 Bjork has also served as Campus Recreation Graduate Assistant and Athletic Department Volunteer at Western Illinois University, Marketing Intern for the University of Tulsa, Front Office Intern for the Albuquerque Dukes, and Student Volunteer for Athletics at Emporia State University.

 Bjork is a native of Dodge City, Kan., and received his bachelor's degree in recreation administration from Emporia State University in 1995 where he was a two-year starter at fullback.
-He earned a master's degree in athletic administration from Western Illinois University in December 1996.
-Bjork has quickly established a leadership role in the SEC by being appointed as Chair of the awards committee and selected to the NCAA basketball issues committee and the NCAA recruiting cabinet.
-He and his wife, Sonya, have two boys: Payton (8) and Paxton (4).
+He earned a master's degree in athletic administration from Western Illinois University in December 1996.n Bjork has quickly established a leadership role in the SEC by being appointed as Chair of the awards committee and selected to the NCAA basketball issues committee and the NCAA recruiting cabinet.

 Bjork's Career Timeline 2012-Present: Ole Miss, Director of Athletics 2010-12: Western Kentucky, Director of Intercollegiate Athletics 2005-10: UCLA, Senior Associate Athletic Director for External Relations 2003-05: University of Miami, Associate Athletic Director for External Operations 2001-03: University of Missouri, Assistant Athletic Director for Development 1997-2001: University of Missouri, Athletic Development Officer 1996-97: WKU, Assistant Development Coordinator 1995-96: Western Illinois University, Campus Recreation Grad.
 Asst./Ath.
 Dept. Volunteer 1995: University of Tulsa, Marketing Intern 1994: Albuquerque Dukes, Front Office Intern